top of page

 • 7th April - Trump does not hold back either and threatens with higher tariffs: Trump pledged to impose an additional 50% levy on China, if they fail to withdraw their retaliatory tariffs, which could lead with China facing 104% tariff, according to The Times, and this will be expected to be effective from the 9th April.

 • 9th April - New tariffs for Chinese Goods are in effect 104%, and China has responded imposing 84% in all U.S Goods.
-US is threatening to increase current duties even further which is only by fuelling tensions across global trade.
+US responded to this retaliatory actions by increasing again tariffs on Chinese imports to 145%.

 • 10th April: President Trump announced a 90-day pause on most of the newly imposed tariffs targeting U.S trading partners, whilst simultaneously escalating tariffs on Chinese imports reaching a brand new high of 125%.
 Key points of the latest announcement include: